 Publishing & Advances

-Similarly, a traditional publishing deal usually involves an advance that must be recouped (paid back) before the publisher pays royalties to the songwriter.
+Similarly, a publishing deal often involves an advance that must be recouped before the publisher pays royalties to the songwriter.
 Advances from publishers or labels can be very useful to musicians who need income while they’re writing and recording new material, as well as funding the actual recording costs.

 Labels & Publishing

 That said, there are some places where they interact.
 One of these is the mechanical royalties owed to publishers.
-Record labels are responsible for paying mechanical royalties for physical sales and digital download sales.
+In the U.S., record labels are responsible for paying mechanical royalties for physical sales and digital download sales.
 These are received by a mechanical royalty society (such as the Harry Fox Agency in the U.S.) and paid out to publishers based on a rate set by government statute.
 In other countries, mechanical royalties for physical products and downloads are handled differently.

-Do I need a label?
+Do I Need a Label?

 The music space offers tremendous opportunities to an independent creator.
 Just as recording technology is more accessible than ever, the marketplace is wide open for artists who want to get their music out there.
 Songtrust is a key piece of this puzzle, enabling songwriters and publishers to access the revenue they’ve earned.
 Make sure you're collecting all your mechanical and performance royalties globally, and register for Songtrust as your publishing administrator today.